-Tap on any thumbnail to see a full-screen preview, or tap and hold one for a moment to drag it around on screen and reorder your images as needed.
+Once you've returned to forScore's Scan interface, you'll see a grid of thumbnail images.
+Drag these thumbnails around to adjust your layout, or tap on one to see a larger version of it and make any necessary adjustments.
 If you need to remove an image, tap the blue circled "x" in the top left-hand corner of each thumbnail.
 When you're done, tap the "Save" button and supply a filename to create your new PDF.